 The last two things sound simple, but when you’re up against the last push through a medical degree and you’ve got all the other pressures of life on your shoulders too, they can actually be tough to remember.
 Firstly, you need to give yourself a break.
 Regularly!
 Letting yourself stop for a moment is as important as anything else for staying healthy and on track.
 Secondly, remember that to have made it this far you are, without the shadow of a doubt, an extremely capable person with a lot of achievements (both personal and academic) under your belt; which means you can and will get through these exams.

-While we at Work the World can't help with your exams themselves, we are able to take at least some of the pressure off by handling the arrangements for your medical elective placement; so you’ll have yet another incredible experience to add to the list.
+While we at Work the World can't help with your exams themselves, we are able to take at least some of the pressure off by handling the arrangements for your healthcare elective; so you’ll have yet another incredible experience to add to the list.
 In the meantime, look after yourself, good luck with those exams and, with your elective to look forward to, it will all be worth it in the end....

 Read more about our medical electives abroad.